Charles II of England: Early life, civil war and exile

-Charles was born at St James's Palace on 29 May 1630.
+Charles was born on 29 May 1630 at St James's Palace.
 He was the eldest surviving son of Charles I, king of England, Scotland and Ireland, and his wife Henrietta Maria of France, sister of King Louis XIII.
 Charles was their second child (the first being a son born about a year before, who had died within a day).
 He was baptised on 27 June in the Chapel Royal by William Laud, a future archbishop of Canterbury, and during his infancy was supervised by the Protestant Countess of Dorset.
 His godparents included his maternal uncle Louis XIII and maternal grandmother, Marie de' Medici, the Dowager Queen of France, both of whom were Catholics.
 At birth, Charles automatically became Duke of Cornwall and Duke of Rothesay, and the possessor of several other associated titles.
 At or around his eighth birthday, he was designated Prince of Wales, though he was never formally invested.

 In August 1642, the long-running dispute between Charles I and Parliament culminated in the outbreak of the First English Civil War.
 In October, Prince Charles and his younger brother James were present at the Battle of Edgehill and spent the next two years based in the Royalist capital of Oxford.
 In January 1645, Charles was given his own Council and made titular head of Royalist forces in the West Country.
 By spring 1646, most of the region had been occupied by Parliamentarian forces and Charles went into exile to avoid capture.
 From Falmouth, he went first to the Isles of Scilly, then to Jersey, and finally to France, where his mother was already living under the protection of his first cousin, the eight-year-old Louis XIV.
 Charles I surrendered into captivity in May 1646.

 During the Second English Civil War in 1648, Charles moved to The Hague, where his sister Mary and his brother-in-law William II, Prince of Orange, seemed more likely to provide substantial aid to the Royalist cause than his mother's French relations.
 Although part of the Parliamentarian fleet defected, it did not reach Scotland in time to join up with the Royalist Engager army led by the Duke of Hamilton before it was defeated at Preston by the New Model Army.